Amin-MAG/My-Notes/Cryptocurrency.md

 ---
 title: Cryptocurrency
 draft: true
-tags: []
+tags: [cryptography, distributed-systems, reference]
 ---
 # Cryptocurrency
-The most considerable trouble in digital currencies is double-spending.
+The most significant problem in digital currencies is double-spending.
 The initial solution is to have a central system checking these transactions.
-As you may consider, this system is the single point of failure!
+As you might expect, this system is a single point of failure.

-Bitcoin uses Blockchain.
-Blockchain is a kind of distributed database.
+Bitcoin uses [Blockchain](Blockchain.md), which is a kind of distributed database.

 # Security in Cryptocurrency